Best Non-Toxic Disinfectant in 2025

 Product Details

-- Kills 99.9% of germs, viruses, and bacteria using electrolyzed water comprised of tap water and a capsule containing salt, water, and vinegar.
+- Kills 99.9% of germs, viruses, and bacteria using a safe, organic solution.

 Pros & Cons